avalanche-development/swagger-header-middleware/README.md

 ## Usage

 This middleware depends on [swagger-router-middleware](https://github.com/avalanche-development/swagger-router-middleware) to have a resolved swagger attribute attached to the request object.
-If it is not found, then all header checks are skipped.
-If it is, then it will use the produces/consumes keys to check incoming content, attach outbound content types, check outgoing content, and also validate against the request accept fields.
-If any validation fails than an appropriate [peel](https://github.com/avalanche-development/peel) exception is thrown.
+If it is not found, then all modifications to the response object are skipped.
+If it is, it will attempt to attach outbound content types.

 ```php
 $header = new AvalancheDevelopment\SwaggerHeaderMiddleware\Header;
 $result = $header($request, $response, $next); // middleware signature
 ```

-It is recommended that this is one of the top items in the stack, after swagger-router-middleware, as to reject bad requests as soon as possible and perform response validations after any other modifying middleware is done.
+It is recommended that this is one of the top items in the stack, soon after swagger-router-middleware, and ensure that any sort of header validation is done after this is executed.

 ### Interface